Should You Invest in Flowers Foods Inc. (FLO) Now?

-Flowers Foods Inc. (NYSE: FLO) has a higher price-to-earnings ratio of 25.37x compared to its average ratio,, and the 36-month beta value for FLO is at 0.41.
+Flowers Foods Inc. (NYSE: FLO) has a higher price-to-earnings ratio of 25.42x compared to its average ratio,, and the 36-month beta value for FLO is at 0.41.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?